 Q: Why is celebrating major team achievements important?

 Fanai: Celebrations come from everywhere.
-From a simple “High-Five” to “going out for dinner as a team”.
+From a simple “High-Five” to “going out for dinner as a team.”
 Small celebrations are key ingredients that help us achieve the bigger goals.
-They keep us engaged, excited, and motivated to reach to the top.
+They keep us engaged, excited, and motivated to reach the top.
 When we finally reach the top, the team feels that challenging work pays off.
-The struggle was worth it and it feels rewarding at the end of the day.
+The struggle was worth it, and it feels rewarding at the end of the day.

 Q: What is the proof that celebration works?

-Fanai: Celebration to me and the team is about bonding and strengthening the relationship and the team spirit.
+Fanai: Celebration, to the team and me it is about bonding and strengthening the relationship and the team spirit.
 We recognize each other, our roles and unique contribution to the success.
-This is extremely helpful as a team.
+This recognition is extremely helpful to a team.
 This awareness helps us go to the next battle or adventure and push our potential to accomplish more.

 It impacted each of the team members because as a human being, we are all naturally wired to think for ourselves and we all want to be appreciated for what we do at the end of the day.
 When we celebrate, we feel appreciated, we feel recognized for what we have done, it is motivating all of us to do more and achieve greater things.